akihikodaki/akihikodaki/README.md

 ## Characteristics

 I'm a human so I have human characteristics (e.g. I operate best in 20-30 celsius degree).
-Other charactersitics are:
+Other characteristics are:

 - I have never left Japan and am optimized for its environment.
 I'm a native Japanese speaker.
 - I have English language ability sufficient to write this.
 - I prefer FLOSS.
 - I'm kind of a low-level programmer and familiar with C language.
-I ocasionally wrote MIPS, ARM, and C++.
+I occasionally wrote MIPS, ARM, and C++.
 I read x86-64 for debugging but my understanding is kind of fragile.
 - I have some knowledge of UI programming paradigms since I learned them to build [Mux](https://github.com/pixiv/Mux), a UI programming thing for Unity, and coded some Web applications.
 - I use GNU/Linux with GNOME.
 - I prefer to work in a team because humans are interesting by nature and a team also helps me determine my role.
 However, it is also fine for me to work alone.